iasanb/CS2/programming/day4/README.txt

 IDLink.java - An interface that your link cells for DoubleLinkList must implement Test.java   - A fairly good but incomplete test suite (e.g. insert is not tested well) TestFailedException.java - An exception thrown when a test failure is detected

+ArrayList.java - class that implements IList
+DoubleLinkList.java - Double linked list that implements IList DoubleLinkCell.java - class that implements the IDLink interface that represetns the list nodes SingleLinkList.java - Sinlge linked list that implements IList SingleLinkCell.java - class that implements the ISLink interface that represents the list nodes